emilyrobertskang/foolsgallerywebsite/index.md

 Fool's Gallery is a four player competative game with a social deduction component.
 Each fool's goal is to get the most paintings into the gallery.
 There are 5 collections.
-Scan the QR code with your smart phone..
+Scan the QR code with your smart phone...*

 ### Support